wldyddl5510/GANs/README.md

     * TODO
         * Implement 'setup.py'
-        * Implement further other agents and envs
+        * Implement other agents and envs